Vice President of Theological Initiatives

 He is also the author of C.S.
 Lewis’s Case for Christ, True Truth, and Love: The Ultimate Apologetic.
 He is co-author with R.C.
 Sproul and John Gerstner of Classical Apologetics, and he often writes articles on theology, apologetics, C.S.
 Lewis, and the lives of many other authors and teachers.

 Rev. Dr. Lindsley earned his Bachelor of Science in Chemistry from Seattle Pacific University, Master of Divinity from Pittsburgh Theological Seminary, and Doctor of Philosophy in Religious Studies from the University of Pittsburgh.
-Rev. Dr. Lindsley, his wife Connie, and their two boys Trey and Jonathan make their home in Arlington, Virginia.
+He and his wife Connie live in Arlington, Virginia and have two sons, Trey and Jonathan.